Prospects for searching for sterile neutrinos with gravitational wave and $\gamma$-ray burst joint observations: Methodology

 with an e-fold time of $\tau=0.1$ Gyr for $t_{\rm d}>t_{\rm min}$.

-In our calculations, for BNS mergers, we consider the local comving merger to be $\mathcal{R}_{\rm m}(z=0)=920~\rm Gpc^{-3}~yr^{-1}$, which is the estimated median from the O1 LIGO and the O2 LIGO/Virgo observation run~\cite{Eichhorn:2018phj} and is also consistent with the O3 observation run~\cite{KAGRA:2021duu}.
-We simulate a catalog of BNS merger for 10 years observation.
+In our calculations, for BNS mergers, we consider the local comoving merger rate to be $\mathcal{R}_{\rm m}(z=0)=920~\rm Gpc^{-3}~yr^{-1}$, which is the estimated median from the O1 LIGO and the O2 LIGO/Virgo observation run~\cite{Eichhorn:2018phj} and is also consistent with the O3 observation run~\cite{KAGRA:2021duu}.
+We simulate a catalog of BNS mergers for 10 years observation.
 For each source, the location $(\theta,\phi)$, the polarization angle $\psi$, the cosine of the inclination angle $\iota$, and the coalescence phase $\psi_{\rm c}$ are drawn from uniform distributions.
-For the mass of neutron star (NS) distribution, we employ a Gaussian mass distribution.
-This distribution has a mean of $1.33~M_{\odot}$ for the NS mass and a standard deviation of $0.09~M_{\odot}$, where $M_{\odot}$ represents the solar mass.
+Currently, there are multiple candidate models for the neutron star (NS) mass distribution.
+However, different mass distributions of NSs have less impact on the cosmological analysis~\cite{Han:2023exn}.
+For simplicity, we employ a Gaussian mass distribution.
+This distribution has a mean of $1.33~M_{\odot}$ for the NS mass and a standard deviation of $0.09~M_{\odot}$, where $M_{\odot}$ represents the solar mass~\cite{LIGOScientific:2018mvr,Ozel:2016oaf}.

 Under the stationary phase approximation~\cite{Zhang:2017srh}, the Fourier transform of the frequency-domain GW waveform for a detector network (with $N$ detectors) is given by~\cite{Zhao:2017cbb,Wen:2010cr}